King Crimson: 1994–1999: The Double Trio, Vrooom, Thrak and the ProjeKcts

 In October and December 1994, King Crimson recorded their eleventh studio album, Thrak, at Peter Gabriel's Real World Studios.
 Containing revised versions of the songs from Vrooom, plus some new tracks, the album was described by Q magazine as having "jazz-scented rock structures, characterised by noisy, angular, exquisite guitar interplay" and an "athletic, ever-inventive rhythm section", while being in tune with the sound of alternative rock of the mid-1990s.
 Examples of the band's efforts to integrate their multiple elements could be heard on the accessible (but complex) songs "Dinosaur" and "Sex Sleep Eat Drink Dream", the more straightforward ballad "One Time", as well as "Radio I" and "Radio II"- a pair of Fripp's Soundscapes instrumentals.

-King Crimson resumed touring in 1995 and into 1996; dates from October and November 1995 were recorded and released on the live album Thrakattak in May 1996, which is an hour of improvised music integrating sections from performances from the "THRAK" tour in the United States and Japan, mixed and arranged by Fripp's DGM partner, engineer David Singleton.
+King Crimson resumed touring in 1995 and into 1996.
+Dates from October and November 1995 were recorded and released on the live album Thrakattak in May 1996, which is an hour of improvised music integrating sections from performances of Thrak's title track in the United States and Japan as mixed and arranged into a single work by David Singleton.
 A more conventional live recording from the period was later made available as the double CD release Vrooom Vrooom (2001), while a full 1995 concert was released on VHS in 1996 as Live in Japan and re-released on DVD in 1999 as Déjà Vrooom.
-The double trio would be further honored by the Thrak (1994–1997) box set in 2015.
+The double trio would be further honoured by the Thrak (1994–1997) box set in 2015.

 The band began rehearsing again in May 1997 in Nashville, Tennessee.
-Fripp was dissatisfied with the quality of the new music being developed by the band; longstanding friction and disagreements between himself and Bruford led to the latter deciding to leave King Crimson for good.
-The resulting bad atmosphere and the lack of workable material almost broke the band up altogether.
+Fripp was dissatisfied with the quality of the new music being developed by the band, and longstanding friction between himself and Bruford resurfaced.
+The resulting atmosphere and the lack of workable material almost broke the band up altogether.
 Instead, the six members opted to work in four smaller groups (or "fraKctalisations", as Fripp called them) known as ProjeKcts.
-This enabled the group to continue developing ideas and searching for a new direction without the practical difficulty (and expense) of convening all six musicians at once.
-From 1997 to 1999, the first four ProjeKcts played live in the United States and the United Kingdom, and released recordings that showed a high degree of free improvisation, with influences ranging from jazz, industrial, techno and drum and bass.
-These have been collectively described by music critic J. D. Considine as "frequently astonishing" but lacking in melody.
-After Bruford had played four dates with Projekct One in December 1997, he left King Crimson to resume working with his own jazz group Earthworks.
+This enabled the group to continue developing ideas and searching for a new direction without the practical difficulty and expense of convening all six musicians at once.
+From late 1997 to early 1999, ProjeKct One (Fripp, Bruford, Levin, Gunn), ProjeKct Two (Fripp, Belew, Gunn), ProjeKct Three (Fripp, Gunn, Mastelotto), and ProjeKct Four (Fripp, Levin, Gunn, Mastelotto) played live in the United States and the United Kingdom, with recordings from these performances released on The ProjeKcts box set in 1999.
+These largely-improvised recordings, along with ProjeKct Two's 1998 studio album Space Groove, showed influences including jazz, industrial, techno and drum and bass.
+Music critic J. D. Considine considered the ProjeKcts' work "frequently astonishing" but lacking in melody.
+The four live performances of ProjeKct One in December 1997 would be Bruford's last involvement with King Crimson.